Federal Student Aid (FSA)Federal Pell Grant Program

 Federal loans provided through the William D. Ford Federal Direct Loan Program are referred to as Direct Loans, because the federal government, through the U.S. Department of Education is the lender.
 Unlike grants, student loans are borrowed money that students are legally obligated to repay, with interest.
 Students must maintain an enrollment status of at least half-time to be eligible for Direct Loans.
 Additionally, all first-time Direct Loan borrowers must complete a Master Promissory Note (MPN) and Entrance Counseling before funds will be disbursed.
 Repayment begins after a six (6)-month grace period following graduation, withdrawal from school, or if the student’s enrollment status is less-than-half-time.

-Direct Loans options for SDI associate degree seeking students include:
+Direct Loans options for eligible SDI associate degree and certificate-seeking students include:

-The interest rate for Direct Subsidized and Unsubsidized Undergraduate Loans is 4.29% at the time of catalog publication.
+The interest rate for Direct Subsidized and Unsubsidized Undergraduate Loans is 4.45% at the time of publication.
 The current rates and additional information may be found at: https://studentaid.ed.gov/types/loans

 Return of Title IV Funds